ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_general.rst

 1. Create a ``library`` directory in your workspace.
 Your test play should live in the same directory.
 2. Create your new module file: ``$ touch library/my_test.py``.
 Or just open/create it with your editor of choice.
 3. Paste the content below into your new module file.
 It includes the :ref:`required Ansible format and documentation <developing_modules_documenting>`, a simple :ref:`argument spec for declaring the module options <argument_spec>`, and some example code.
 4. Modify and extend the code to do what you want your new module to do.
-See the :ref:`programming tips <developing_modules_best_practices>` and :ref:`Python 3 compatibility <developing_python_3>` pages for pointers on writing clean and concise module code.
+See :ref:`programming tips <developing_modules_best_practices>` for pointers on writing clean and concise module code.

 Creating a module in a collection
 =================================